sumandeb003/GraphGPS4HT/README.md

 The validation results are shown in Table III.
 Each experi- ment is independently repeated 10 times and the average value is reported. **Compares with HW2VEC directly though the datsaset for HW2VEC was different from the one used in this work.
 Also, HW2VEC used leave-one-out approach which this work didn't use.**
+ - We share the experimental results on two datasets.
+First is GAINESIS [48] synthetic dataset with binary labels and second is using Trust-Hub chip-level Trojan dataset [47].
+This dataset includes VHDL or Verilog source code files for each IP core design, which contain both malicious and non-malicious functions.
+We first generated 10,000 data points using the proposed confor- malized GAN with the given source dataset and picked only 20% of the evolved dataset.
+The generated dataset has labels $TF_G$ and
+$TI_G$ , where as the source dataset has labels $TF_S$ and $TI_S$.
+In our evolved dataset, we create three labels as shown below.
+First, Trojan- Free (TF) which consists of $TF_S$ and $TF_G$; second, Trojan-Infected (TI) where we only consider the label $TI_S$ ; finally, the third label is Evolved Trojan (T-EV) which consists of the label $TI_G$.
+The dataset is split into training set, calibration set, and test set with ratio 2:1:1.
+In training dataset we have 1436 TF, 114 TI, and 308 T-EV.
+For calibration, we have 470 TF, 33 TI, and 117 T-EV.
+Finally, we have 18% of T-EV in calibration set and 16% each in train and test.

 In the **leave-one-out approach**, the test set is the trojan-free and trojan-ed versions of a circuit.
 Every time, the test set changes to a different circuit.